sailboatui/sailboatui/content/docs/getting-started/quick-start.md

 ## Configuration

-You need to add it to your `tailwind.config.js` file.
+You need to add this to your `tailwind.config.js` file.

 ```js
 // tailwind.config.js